 Title and statement of responsibility area

-John D. McLeod's registry of ships' protests
+John D. McLeod's register of ships' protests

 General material designation

 Title statements of responsibility